 How to Become a Radiographer or Radiography Technician

-Job opportunities in healthcare continue to grow and the field of Radiography is no exception.
-While hospitals remain the largest employers of Radiography Technicians, clinics, dentist's offices and diagnostic imaging centers are also in need of qualified Radiographers.
-The U.S. Bureau of Labor Statistics reported the median annual income for Radiography Technicians at $43,350 in 2004.
+Job opportunities in healthcare continue to grow, and the field of radiography is no exception.
+Radiologist technologists and technicians were to have a 28% increase in jobs from 2010 to 2020, based on data from the U.S. Bureau of Labor Statistics (BLS).
+While hospitals remain the largest employers of radiography technicians, clinics, dentist's offices and diagnostic imaging centers are also in need of qualified radiographers.
+The BLS reported the median annual income for radiologic technologists at $54,620 in 2012.

 - Recently Updated

 Read detailed information about educational programs designed to provide training in dental radiography.
 Learn about levels of...

 Learn about the education and preparation needed to become a radiography technician.
 Get a quick view of the requirements as...